-26.3.1 Purpose and Function
+26.4.1 Purpose and Function

 The Operating Requirement is a measure of a Customer’s expected financial obligations to the ISO based on the nature and extent of that Customer’s participation in ISO-Administered Markets.
-A Customer shall be required to allocate Unsecured Credit and/or provide collateral in an amount equal to or greater than its Operating Requirement.
+A Customer shall be required to allocate Unsecured Credit, where allowed, and/or provide collateral in an amount equal to or greater than its Operating Requirement.
 Upon a Customer’s written request, the ISO will provide a written explanation for any changes in the Customer’s Operating Requirement.

 The Bidding Requirement is a measure of a Customer’s potential financial obligation to the ISO based upon the bids that Customer seeks to submit in an ISO-administered TCC or ICAP auction.
 A Customer shall be required to allocate Unsecured Credit, where allowed, and/or provide collateral in an amount equal to or greater than its Bidding Requirement prior to submitting bids in an ISO-administered TCC or ICAP auction.